-Vessels varied from crudely constructed rafts to the long narrow "sharper," a keelboat that could carry up to 20 tons of cargo.
+Vessels varied from simple rafts to the long narrow "sharper," a keel boat that could carry up to 20 tons of cargo.
 The trip took 3 to 5 days down to Georgetown and 10 to 12 days poling against the current back to Cumberland.

 A National Park

-In 1930 Congress authorized this place of human history and natural beauty as a park.
-The National Park Service took on responsibility for its management in 1966.
+In 1930 Congress authorized preserving the 800 acres around the historic Patowmack Canal as a park.
+This place of human history and natural beauty transferred to The National Park Service in 1966.